ceejaay/portfolio/README.md

 - [X] fix my headshot image.
 Needs to be more centered.

 - [ ] Give the nav bar more vertical margin.

+- [ ] Fully responsive.

+- [ ] Fix some of the colors.
+The blue is not right.